 If you decide the bed is a little too weird for you, no problem, just contact customer service and they’ll take care of you.
 They’ll arrange a third party company to come pick up the mattress from your home for no additional fee.

 Once you provide proof that the bed has indeed been picked up, the company will issue you a full refund.
 Pretty easy, right?
 The whole refund/return process should take about 2-3 weeks.
 Purple also backs their mattresses with a 10-year warranty.
 You can read more about the warranty on the company’s website.

 Also, just in case you’re not familiar with the online mattress industry, all these policies (except free white glove delivery; most arrive in a box) are pretty standard.
 Most beds you purchase online will come with free shipping, free returns, a long trial period and a 10-year warranty.

 Yes, great question.
 In addition to the Purple.3, the company offers three other mattress models as well.
 Here’s a video that walks through how all of the models compare.

-The first is the Original Purple mattress, which is the company’s most affordable bed.
+The first is the flagship Purple mattress, which is the company’s most affordable bed.
 This model uses polyurethane foam for its support structure (as opposed to coils with the coil Purple models).